Bernard Rogel

-Bernard Rogel (born 5 January 1956) is a French admiral, Chief of the Military Staff of the President of the Republic, and former Chief of Staff of the French Navy, a post which he took up on 12 September 2011 until 13 July 2016.
+Bernard Émile Marc Rogel (/fr/; born 5 January 1956) is a French admiral who served as Chief of Staff of the French Navy from 12 September 2011 to 6 July 2016 and Chief of the Military Staff of the President of the Republic from 13 July 2016 until 1 August 2020.

 Early life and career

 Bernard Rogel entered to the École navale (École navale) in 1976.
 He was first assigned to serve on nuclear attack submarines and nuclear ballistic missile submarines; in 1989, he obtained his Atomic brevet.

 Naval career

 Commandments

 Rogel assumed commandment of the nuclear attack submarine Casabianca and Saphir from 1990 to 1992.
 He became the drill officer in charge of executive instructions and tactical maneuvering at the corps of the Submarine Squadron of the Mediterranean, with the particular responsibility of training and qualifying competent boat commandants and crew members, capable of fitting service on nuclear attack submarines, in addition to the placement effects of materials and tactical submarine evolutions.

 Admitted as a candidate at the Inter-Arm Defense College (École de Guerre) at Paris in 1994, Rogel became then second-in-command of the anti-submarine frigate Tourville then SNLE L'Indomptable.

 Rogel then worked at the general staff headquarters of the Armies EMA, as an assistant «Mer» (sea) to the cabinet of the Chief of the general staff headquarters of the Armies from January 1998 until April 2000.
 He reassumed a commandment from April 2000 until December 2011, on the French nuclear ballistic missile submarine SNLE L'Inflexible with whom he conducted two operational patrols, then joined in January 2002 the general staff headquarters of the amiral, commanding the Force océanique stratégique FOST, where he was division chief of «Conduite des opérations» (operations conduit), then chief of that general staff headquarters function.